EthanTheFanger/FaceRecognition/README.md

 # FaceRecognition
-in this project ill be coding a program detect people's faces on a camera
+A program that would detect people's faces in a camera